sirchuck/site_works/README.md

         'sw_admin_key'      => array( 'value' => 0    , 'error' => null) // Set value to either 0 or null based on field type
         ,'sw_version'       => array( 'value' => null , 'error' => null) // Set value to either 0 or null based on field type
     );
     If your field type is a number, 0, if not use null.
+Do not set this to a default value, 0 or null only.
     I have not done anything with the 'error' element of the array, but it may be useful to you.
     At the bottom of your table object class you will notice the bulidQueryArray case 'pullByVersion':                           // This is the name you will use to refer to the query